 It’s good to have an idea about whether or not your destination has surf shops around or extra surf supplies available.
 The number of extras you decide to bring will depend on how remote you’ll be.
 But a good rule of thumb is to at least bring a few backups to keep you covered.

 Pack extra fins, a leash, ding repair, and plenty of wax.
 And don’t skimp on packing plenty of good quality sunscreen and zinc.
 Many surf destinations will charge an arm and a leg for sunscreen (and don’t have a good selection), so make sure to pack plenty of your own to avoid the tourist up-charge.

 For an extensive list of surf gear and supplies to bring on your trip, check out our super-detailed Surf Trip Packing List!

 9 • Add this stuff to your packing list

 For a proper list of surf supplies to pack on your trip, check out our surf trip packing list, but here are a few easily forgettable things that you should definitely pack:

-- Compact beach towel – These rad beach towels are lightweight, compact, fast-drying, and are the perfect towels for surf trips.
+- Compact beach towel – Turkish beach towels are lightweight, compact, fast-drying, and are the perfect towels for surf trips.
 We traveled around the world with these towels and they’re now are a packing essential for all our surf trips.

 - ACTIVE Skin Repair – Prevent infection and help your body heal faster from reef cuts with this awesome antibacterial aid in your first aid kit.
 And speaking of first aid kits… pack one!

 - First Aid Kit – Depending on your destination, it can be a pain or straight-up difficult to get basic first aid needs.
 Pack a few band-aids, antibacterial gel (like ACTIVE skin repair), gauze, anti-diarrheal medicine, and medicine for pain or fever (such as acetaminophen, aspirin, or ibuprofen).